 Materials intended for the stress bearing layer (inner layer) and the outer layer shall PE 80 grade conforming to the requirements in 5 of IS 14885.
 The characteristics of the PE compound shall be as given in Table 2.

-NOTES
+NOTES:

 1 Adhesives are not considered as stress bearing layers.